12 things you should know when working from home

 6. Use timebox techniques like Pomodoro

-Well, time-boxed not only useful for working at home but it helps with a few things:
+Well, working time-boxed is not only useful for working at home, but it helps with a few things:

 - Getting into "work mood"

 - Keep concentrated on one task even though there might be distractions

 - Keeping track of what you did for how long